json-everything/json-everything/README.md

 - [Relative JSON Pointer](https://tools.ietf.org/id/draft-handrews-relative-json-pointer-00.html)
 - Json.More.Net
   - Just some general-use extensions that probably should be included in System.Text.Json(.Nodes) but aren't
+- Yaml2JsonNode
+  - When you use YamlDotNet to parse YAML text, this library will convert it to `JsonNode` for you!
+Then you can use that data wherever you already have support for `JsonNode` (like all of those ☝️)

 Please see [json-everything.net](https://json-everything.net) for both documentation and an online playground where you can experiment with these packages.